-Refer to Note 37 and Note 38 of the financial statements at 31 December 2018 for disclosure on RWA breakdown by various categories of risk weights and off-balance sheet respectively.
+Refer to Note 37 of the financial statements as at 31 December 2019 for disclosure on RWA breakdown by various categories of risk weights.

-[1] The variance between Gross Exposures and Net Exposures represents the 'Total On and Off-Balance Sheet Exposures covered by Eligible Collateral'.
+^[1] The variance between Gross Exposures and Net Exposures represents the 'Total On and Off-Balance Sheet Exposures covered by Eligible Collateral'.
 Refer to Note (f) (3) (ii) CRM within this disclosure document.